AlexTreml/TheLastDrop_Menu/README.md

 ## Important Notes
 - This executable was created to document and demonstrate the menu system before external changes were made during final project integration.
-- Some visual inconsistencies may exist compared to the final team build.
 - Settings changes (e.g., resolution, contrast) are saved between sessions using a hybrid SaveGame system.

 ## Video Walkthrough